hpi-epic/BP2021/README.md

 uvicorn app:app --reload
 ```

-Don't use `--reload` when deploying in production
+Don't use `--reload` when deploying in production.